PCL ReconstructionDr Rewat Laxman

 • Dislocated knee joint

-• Knee giving away frequently
+• Knee giving way frequently

 What happens if a PCL injury is left untreated?